Published in January 2024

 What can’t I complain about?

-• issues that are in court or have already been heard by a court or a tribunal (if you decide to take legal action, you should let us know as the complaint cannot then be considered under this process)
+- issues that are in court or have already been heard by a court or a tribunal (if you decide to take legal action, you should tell us, as we cannot deal with the complaint through this process)

-• disagreement with a decision where there is a statutory procedure for challenging that decision (such as UK data protection legislation), or an established appeals process followed throughout the sector (such as planning or a parking ticket appeal)
+- disagreeing with a decision where there is a statutory procedure to challenge it (such as UK data protection legislation), or an established appeals process followed throughout the local government sector (such as planning or a parking ticket appeal)

-• a request for information under the Freedom of Information Act 2000, and Environmental Information Regulations 2004 (UK data protection legislation), and requests for reviews of decisions under these statutory regimes
+- a request for information under the Freedom of Information Act 2000, and Environmental Information Regulations 2004 (UK data protection legislation), and requests for decision reviews under these laws

-• a grievance by a staff member or a grievance relating to employment or staff recruitment
+- complaints by a staff member or complaints relating to employment or recruitment

-• a concern raised internally by a member of staff (which was not about a service they received, such as raising a concern)
+- concerns raised by staff internally (which was not about a service they received, such as raising a concern)

-• a concern about the actions or service of a different organisation, where we have no involvement in the issue (except where the other organisation is delivering services on our behalf); or
+- a concern about the actions or service of a different organisation, when we are not involved in the issue (unless they are providing a service for us), or

-• challenges to decisions made via formal decision-making channels.
-For example a customer is dissatisfied with a planning decision but not with any element of the process that led to the decision.
+- challenging a decision made through a formal decision process.
+For example, a customer is disappointed with a planning decision but not with the process of the decision.

 If other procedures or rights of appeal can help you resolve your concerns, we will give information and advice to help you.